 - BIOL113 Diversity of Life

-- CHEM112 Structure and Reactivity or CHEM114 Foundations of Chemistry
+- CHEM112 Structure and Reactivity in Chemistry and Biochemistry or CHEM114 Foundations of Chemistry

-If you are enrolled in the Bachelor of Science with an endorsement in Biotechnology you will study a number of required courses at 200-level.
+Students enrolled in the Bachelor of Science with an endorsement in Biotechnology will study a number of required courses at 200-level.
 These courses will establish a scientific basis for more advanced topics in biotechnology.

 As an emerging field with both national and international importance, biotechnology provides many career opportunities in universities, business, government agencies, Crown Research Institutes and in ministries concerned with the environment, agriculture and forestry.